-Undaunted By Controversies, Trump Supporters Flock To Phoenix For President's Rally
+Trump Supporters And Protesters Clash Ahead Of President's Phoenix Rally

-PHOENIX ― Thousands of people are expected to gather in Phoenix Tuesday night for a rally featuring President Donald Trump.
+PHOENIX ― Thousands of protesters and supporters gathered in Phoenix on Tuesday night for a rally featuring President Donald Trump.

-While demonstrators are slated to gather outside the Phoenix Convention Center in protests largely pegged to Trump’s anti-immigrant views, thousands more are expected to show up in support of the president, whose campaign-style rally starts at 7 p.m. local time.
+Demonstrators gathered outside the Phoenix Convention Center in protests largely pegged to Trump’s anti-immigrant views and his recent remarks on racism.
+Throngs of protesters shouted “shame” and “no wall, no KKK, no racists!” at Trump supporters who walked along the street toward the entrance.
+The president’s fans, in turn, often grinned and shouted back, “Trump USA!”

+Police blocked off streets around the convention center to prevent vehicles from entering areas heavily filled with protesters.
+A woman protesting against racism died in Charlottesville, Virginia, after being hit by a vehicle driven by a white supremacist.

 Trump’s most enthusiastic supporters had already begun lining up in front of the convention center by Tuesday morning, hoping to catch a front-row seat.
 Some sported the red “Make America Great Again” hats that Trump popularized on the campaign trail, while others held placards reading “Trump won, go ahead and cry” or wore buttons reading “Bomb the hell out of ISIS.”

-Dozens of people waiting in line also declared their support for Kelli Ward, the Trump-backed primary challenger to Sen. Jeff Flake (R-Ariz.), who’s been a vocal critic of the president.
+Dozens of people waiting in line also declared their support for Kelli Ward, the Trump-backed primary challenger to Sen. Jeff Flake (R-Ariz.).
+Flake has been a vocal critic of the president.
 People wore red buttons and shirts in support of Ward, who said she’d be out “in full force” at Trump’s rally.
+CNN reported Ward would attend Trump’s rally, but was not scheduled to give remarks.

-Virtually all the Trump supporters interviewed by HuffPost described the president as uniquely truthful, dismissed criticisms of his muddled remarks about white supremacist violence in Charlottesville, Virginia, and backed his rumored decision to pardon former Maricopa County Sheriff Joe Arpaio.
+Virtually all the Trump supporters interviewed by HuffPost described the president as uniquely truthful, dismissed criticisms of his muddled remarks about white supremacist violence in Charlottesville, and backed his rumored decision to pardon former Maricopa County Sheriff Joe Arpaio.
 (White House press secretary Sarah Huckabee Sanders said Tuesday that Trump would not be pardoning Arpaio at the rally.)

 “He tells the truth and he’s a real person ― he’s not a politician,” said Leslie Rainwater, 68.
 She had traveled from Texas the night before to attend the rally, making a spur of the moment decision after her sister scored tickets.

-“I’m more excited about this than seeing the Beatles,” said Rainwater, who saw the Beatles perform three times in the 1960s.
+“I’m more excited about this than seeing the Beatles,” said Rainwater, who saw that band perform three times in the 1960s.

 Some who came out to see Trump were unfazed by the uproar over his response to the violence in Charlottesville earlier this month.

-“That wasn’t Trump that did that stuff,” Todd Livingston, 54, said.
+“That wasn’t Trump that did that stuff,” said Todd Livingston, 54.
 “I think if we erase history, we’re bound to repeat it.
 It’s not that we’re proud of it.
 It’s just what it is.
 This is what made America.”

 Iranian-born Soodie Odegard, 69, said she’d become so concerned about the direction the country was moving in by 2015 that she moved to Ecuador.

-Note: This article has been updated throughout.